 Sign writing your fleet can be a great cost effective way to market your business and increase brand awareness.
 However, what do you do if you’re planning to invest in a large fleet that needs consistent branding?
 Here’s our guide on how to sign write 20+ new vans!

 Do your drawings

 When you’re sign write any van, you need to have an eye catching design that will turn heads wherever you travel.
 The best designs for vans are eye catching and colourful but with a design that is on the simple side.
-If you include too much clutter in your design your message is at risk of getting lost – so try to stick to one, two, or three key colours and only include text that is of the most importance.
+If you include too much clutter in your vehicle graphics, your message is at risk of getting lost – so try to stick to one, two, or three key colours and only include text that is of the most importance.
 After all, unless your van is parked up, people will only catch a glimpse as it travels past!